ri4090a53/ri4090a53/README.md

-<h1>Hi, I'm Rima! <br><a I am a passionate href="https://www.linkedin.com/in/ri4090a">BI Engineer</a> offering a wealth of experience in Business Intelligence, automated data solutions, and dashboard creation for organizations with a global presence. </a></br>
+<h1>Hi, I'm Rima! <br><h1> Passionate BI Engineer offering a wealth of experience in Business Intelligence, automated data solutions, and dashboard creation for organizations with a global presence. </a></br></h1>

 <h2>👨‍💻 BI Engineer Projects:</h2>